 Fig. 17.
-A comparison between the r magnitude distributions of > 5σ candidate emission lines stars identified in the IGAPS catalogue and the W08 list.
+Comparison between the r magnitude distributions of $>5\sigma$ candidate emission-line stars identified in the IGAPS catalogue and the W08 list.
 The red filled histogram refers to the full IGAPS list, while the superimposed blue filled histogram is limited to objects meeting the same morphology-class criteria imposed by W08.
 The yellow unfilled histogram represents the full W08 list.
 The light grey unfilled histogram shows the union of the full W08 list with the IGAPS list (blue histogram), when restricted to candidate emitters meeting W08's class criteria and bright limit.